kimchi-project/kimchi/docs/API.md

          risk of data loss caused by reset without the guest OS shutdown.
 * connect: Prepare the connection for spice or vnc

+* clone: Create a new VM identical to this VM.
+The new VM's name, UUID and network MAC addresses will be generated automatically.
+Each existing disks will be copied to a new volume in the same storage pool.
+If there is no available space on that storage pool to hold the new volume, it will be created on the pool 'default'.
+This action returns a Task.

 ### Sub-resource: Virtual Machine Screenshot

 **URI:** /vms/*:name*/screenshot